 Find Waterfalls by choosing a region from the list at left or by clicking the map index.
 For the best experience, try searching for waterfalls on Google Earth.
 Not all waterfalls are created equal, so please read before you visit!
 A very special thanks to Gord Collins, Steve Jones, and the others for sharing their great photographs.
 Many heads (and lenses) are better than one.
 Thanks guys!
-If you have information to make this site better, please share on Facebook, or email me at mharris at start.ca
+If you have information to make this site better, please share on Facebook, or email me at waterfallsofontario at gmail.com

 A cool way to navigate this site is by using Google Earth (free download).